YashNagrale/Projecthunt/README.md

 # 🚀 ProjectHunt

-**ProjectHunt** is a full-stack web app where developers can post their projects, explore others, and engage through likes, comments, and views.
+**ProjectHunt** is a full-stack web app where developers can post their projects, explore others, can give likes, comments too.

 🔗 [Live Demo](https://projecthuntapp.vercel.app/)